Inspiring Neighbourhoods Grant

 It is important applicants retain a complete copy of their application for their own records should The City of Calgary have questions regarding the application.
 Incomplete applications will be returned.

 Each grant recipient will be required to submit a final report as specified by The City of Calgary.
+Please ask your Neighbourhood Partnership Coordinator for the link to submit your final report.

 It is recommended organizations retain records for seven years from the date of grant closure letter from The City of Calgary.